DETAILED ACTION

 Patent No. US 12,008,163 B1

-a first electrode positioned to physically contact a first anatomic location of an ear of a user when the earbud is worn by the user;
+a first electrode positioned to physically contact a first anatomic location of an ear of a user when the earbud is worn by the user, the first electrode configured to detect a first electrophysiologic signal exhibited by the user;

-a third electrode positioned to physically contact a third anatomic location of the ear when the earbud is worn by the user;
+the second electrode configured to detect a baseline electrophysiologic signal exhibited by the user; a third electrode positioned to physically contact a third anatomic location of the ear when the earbud is worn by the user,

-determine a gesture being performed by the user based on the received electrophysiologic measurements,
+determine a gesture being performed by the user by comparing the first electrophysiologic signal to the baseline electrophysiologic signal and removing the common-mode signals,

 and transmit the determined gesture to an external device for control thereof.